mhammond/pywin32/.github/ISSUE_TEMPLATE/issue_template.md

 ---
 name: New issue
-about: Do not open github issues for general support requests
+about: Do not open GitHub issues for general support requests
 ---

 <!--